SFS2X Docs / ExamplesFlash / tris

 Furthermore a spectator can be turned into a player by sending a dedicated request: if at least one user slot is available the spectator is turned into a player and receives his own player index.
 Of course an event is also fired to the other clients to notify the change.

-This example showcases the spectator-to-player switch feature of SFS2X: spectators are allowed to join the game and become players in case one of the current players leave the match before its conclusion.
+This example showcases the spectator-to-player switch feature of SFS2X: spectators are allowed to join the game and become players in case one of the current players leaves the match before its conclusion.

 The server-side Extension that handles the game is dynamically attached to the Game Room representing the match started by one of the players.
 It sends the game events to the Flash interface.
 This way we can split the game logic from the game view, which is handled by the Flash client.